JB1302/Projects/BootStrap/Components/readme.md

-# Elementos – Ejemplo de Página con Bootstrap 5
+# Elementos – Example Page with Bootstrap 5

-## 🚀 Descripción
+## 🚀 Description

-**Elementos** es una plantilla básica en HTML5 que utiliza Bootstrap 5 para mostrar una estructura moderna de página web, lista para personalizar y reutilizar.
-Incluye:
+**Elementos** is a basic HTML5 template using Bootstrap 5 to showcase a modern web page structure, ready to customize and reuse.
+Includes:

-- Navbar responsivo
+- Responsive navbar
-- Distribución principal de contenido y sidebar
+- Main content and sidebar layout
-- Carrusel de imágenes funcional
+- Functional image carousel
-- Footer elegante
+- Sleek footer

-Perfecto para aprender Bootstrap, prototipar sitios, o simplemente presumirle a tu profe que sí sabes hacer layouts bonitos.
+Perfect for learning Bootstrap, prototyping sites, or just showing your teacher you actually know how to build clean layouts.

 ---

-## 🛠️ Tecnologías Utilizadas
+## 🛠️ Technologies Used

 - **HTML5**
 - **Bootstrap 5.3.7** (CDN)
-- **Font Awesome 6** (íconos)
+- **Font Awesome 6** (icons)
-- **CSS personalizado** (`static/css/styles.css`)
+- **Custom CSS** (`static/css/styles.css`)
-- **(Opcional) JavaScript de Bootstrap** (para interactividad del navbar y carrousel)
+- **(Optional) Bootstrap JavaScript** (for navbar and carousel interactivity)

 ---

-## 📁 Estructura del Documento
+## 📁 Document Structure

 index.html
 └── static/